the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 The beginning of the good news about Jesus the Saver, son of God.

-Just like what Isaiah (who spoke God’s truth) said:
+Just like what Isaiah (who spoke God's truth) said:

 > Look!
 I am sending someone with a message in front of you who will prepare your way.
 > A voice crying out in the wild places:
 > "Prepare the owner's way!
 Make his paths straight!"

 John came, putting people under water
 <small>